Real estate licenses,

 Brokerage Risk Team

-Real estate license verification shouldn't require visiting 50+ different websites with 50 different interfaces.
-We normalize it into one source.
+Real estate license verification shouldn’t require visiting 50+ different websites with 50 different interfaces.
+We normalize it into one source — designed for software, not for one-off web lookups.

 Normalized Schema